Laplacian vector field: Laplace's equation

 that is, that the field v satisfies Laplace's equation.

 However, the converse is not true; not every vector field that satisfies Laplace's equation is a Laplacian vector field, which can be a point of confusion.
 For example, the vector field ${\bf v} = (xy, yz, zx)$ satisfies Laplace's equation, but it has both nonzero divergence and nonzero curl and is not a Laplacian vector field.

+Cauchy-Riemann equations

 A Laplacian vector field in the plane satisfies the Cauchy–Riemann equations: it is holomorphic.